openfga/cli/README.md

 ```

-If you want to transform this output in a way that can be then imported using the `fga tuple import` you can run
+If you want to transform this output in a way that can be then imported using the `fga tuple write` you can run

 ```
 fga tuple read --output-format=simple-json --max-pages 0 > tuples.json
-fga tuple import --file tuples.json
+fga tuple write --file tuples.json
 ```

 ##### Read Relationship Tuple Changes (Watch)